waynchi/DopamineAPI_Android-Client/README.md

 <br><br>

 ##2) Add your credtials to the API Client
 Now you neep to let the client konw a litle bit about who you are and what you're working on.
 To do this, create a class named `Dopamine` and extend `DopamineBase` from the imported JAR.
-Here's how we's do it:
+Copy&Paste this in to your project:
 ```java
 public class Dopamine extends DopamineBase{
     public static void init(Context c){